AP US Government Unit 1 Practice Test: Foundations of Democracy

 Question 6 Explanation:

 The correct answer is (C).
 Medicaid is a federally-funded state-run healthcare program.
 Medicare (B) and the Veterans Administration (D) are both run by the federal government.
-Insurance subsides (A) do not relate to the question.
+Insurance subsidies (A) do not relate to the question.

 Question 7